pulsar-edit/pulsar-edit.github.io/docs/blog/20230209-mauricioszabo-tree-sitter-part-1.md

 fine for my approaches...

 And so, without any official guide, I decided to try to match what the tree-sitter command-line interface does.
-Tree sister has a CLI that allows to highlight files.
+Tree-sitter has a CLI that allows to highlight files.
 You run with `tree-sitter highlight <name-of-file>`, basically, and I found that it uses a new library that's basically not yet complete and does not have bindings for the browser (WASM) or Node.
 So first, I tried to